HL7/davinci-deqm/source/pages/col.md

 ### Exchange of Quality Measure Data Options
 {:.no_toc}

-Note to Balloters: We are actively seeking input on the feasibility and interest in using *CDS Hooks* to report on Screening data.
+We are seeking input on the feasibility and interest in using *CDS Hooks* to report on Screening data.
-{:.note-to-balloters}
+{:.stu-note}

 #### Data Exchange Using the Submit Data Operation
 {:.no_toc}